ChilliCream/graphql-platform/README.md

 }
 ```

 Moreover, we bound a resolver to the field that returns a fixed value _world_.
-A reasolver is basically a function that resolves the data of field.
+A resolver is basically a function that resolves the data for the specified field.

 Now that the schema is setup we can serve up a query against it.